Colin Rankin: First World War

 During the First World War Rankin served briefly in 1915 with the Australian Imperial Force in Egypt before appointment to command the 11th Brigade in the newly formed 3rd Division, as temporary brigadier general from 1 May 1916.
 On Salisbury Plain in England, he was dismissed by Major General John Monash as "incapable".
 He returned home in November, and retired with the honorary rank of colonel in February 1917.

 Later life

 In 1919, when his brother, William Charles Rankin, died he succeeded him as general manager of the Queensland Collieries.

 As managing director in 1924–1940, Rankin continued a tradition of paternal despotism.
 He had found the company in poor shape with a falling output and inadequate coal reserves; charges have also been made of 'intense exploitation, sub-standard conditions and hard-fistedness'.
 He courageously took out new leases in the Burrum district and opened new mines which helped the company to weather the Depression of the 1930s.

 Rankin died in a private hospital in Brisbane on 2 November 1940, survived by his wife and two daughters, and was buried with Anglican rites in Howard Cemetery.
+One of his daughters, Annabelle Rankin, later served as a senator in federal parliament between 1947 and 1971.